History of BMX (1990 - 1991)

 July 17th, the S.F.N.
 (Stichting Fietscross Promotie Nederland) and Ponypark Slagharen (both forming the ECC organization) did inform the K.N.W.U.,

 the Royal Dutch Cycling Federation) about the fact that they withdraw their application to organize the 1993 I.BMX.F./ FIAC World Championship.
-After several meetings with KNWU-BMX committee, the Ponypark Slagharen organizing committee came to the conclusion that the K.N.W.U. was trying to to make it a financial benefit for their organization.
+After several meetings with the KNWU-BMX committee, the Ponypark Slagharen organizing committee came to the conclusion that the K.N.W.U. was trying to make it a financial benefit for their organization in the first place.
 The KNWU asked for an organization fee of H.fl.
 60.000,= and that was according to the Ponypark organizing committee not very realistic in comparison with the total cost/benefits at the time to organize such an event.

 Just to give you an idea:

 All of the above was kind of acceptable.
-However, at the 1993 I.BMX.F.-FIAC World Championships an entree fee was asked per class per rider of H.fl.65,= (about US $30,=) and a sanctionfee of H.fl.
+However, at the 1993 I.BMX.F.-FIAC World Championships (so only 10 years after the 1st.
+Worlds in Holland) an entree fee was asked per class per rider of H.fl.65,= (about US $30,=) and a sanctionfee of H.fl.
 60.000,= to be paid by the organizer to the K.N.W.U.
 (Royal Dutch Cycling Federation).
 Around 1987/1988 the BMX developments were at its top, talking number of license-holders, number of clubs and tracks.
 Also the interest of the media was at its high and therefore kind of easy to find sponsors.
 In 1993 this was not the case anymore: media interest was very low, sponsors dropped out and number of licenses were down, the total budget to organize a Worlds were very high (among others, due to FIAC/UCI rules and such).
 Asking a sanctionfee 2.4 times the fee of 1988 was crazy and not in relation with costs and benefits of the overall organization.
 It was not possible to negotiate with the K.N.W.U.
-BMX Committee at the time to come to an agreement.
-Later on we learned that due to BMX department internal financial problems, one needed this sanction fee to solve some problems there.
+BMX Committee at the time and no agreement was reached.
+Later on we learned that due to the BMX department internal financial problems, one needed this sanction fee to solve some problems there.
 Now you can understand why the decision was made not to organize the 1993 Worlds at Ponypark Slagharen.

-Later on the organization was given to the Schijndel BMX club, some of you will remember the Schijndel 1993 Worlds in Holland!?
+Later on the organization was given to the Schijndel BMX club, some of you will remember the Schijndel 1993 Worlds in Holland.
+The results of that decision were bad for the BMC club Schijndel.
+The final result was that the Club in Schijndel could not pay their fees in the end and the were left with a large deficit.

 July 26th - 28th., the 1st.
 I.BMX.F./FIAC World Championship in Sandnes, Norway took place.